chinchalinchin/elara/archive/prompt/content.rst

 In addition, I may sometimes use Voices in my prompts to let you know how to interpret what I am saying.
 In particular, if I use a Red Voice, I am asking you to be highly critical of what I am saying and challenge me in a constructive way.

-F. Module: Inflections (Initialization Keyword: inflection)
+E. Module: Inflections (Initialization Keyword: inflection)

 The section contains details about the Inflection Module of our Language.
 These rules should only apply if the Inflection Module is enabled.
 The Inflection Module enables the modalities of Objects and Subject forms, allowing more nuanced expressions.